Category Archives: Kirsten Dunst

 Grade: A

-If the superior acting is not enough the eerie subtext and gorgeous cinematography put the viewer firmly in 1925 old Montana, where a vast and open range is the main setting.
-Characters are riddled with secrets and the fun is peeling back the onion on their motives and true desires.
+If the superior acting is not enough, the eerie subtext and gorgeous cinematography firmly place the viewer in 1925 Montana, where a vast and open range serves as the primary setting.
+Characters are riddled with secrets, and the fun lies in peeling back the layers to reveal their motives and true desires.

-Campion who hasn’t made a film in over a decade is back with a vengeance and imposes a nod to Ang Lee and his film Brokeback Mountain (2006).
+Campion, who hasn’t made a film in over a decade, is back with a vengeance, paying homage to Ang Lee and his movie Brokeback Mountain (2006).

 From the first moment on screen, we know something is mesmerizing about Phil.
 He is handsome and severe, an alpha male if there ever was one, and attributes his savvy to his deceased father figure, Bronco Henry.
 His relationship with this man is key to the whole story.